Ultimate Springfield Real Estate Investing Guide for 2026

 Housing

-As for the rental industry, Springfield has a median gross rent of .
-Median gross rent in the state is , with a nationwide gross median of .
+In the lease market, the median gross rent in Springfield is .
+The same indicator across the state is , with a nationwide gross median of .

-The percentage of homeowners in Springfield is .
-The entire state homeownership percentage is currently of the whole population, while across the nation, the rate of homeownership is .
+The rate of people owning their home in Springfield is .
+The entire state homeownership rate is presently of the population, while across the United States, the percentage of homeownership is .

-The rental residential real estate occupancy rate in Springfield is .
-The entire state’s pool of rental housing is occupied at a rate of .
-The comparable rate in the US across the board is .
+The leased residential real estate occupancy rate in Springfield is .
+The whole state's inventory of rental housing is rented at a percentage of .
+Throughout the US, the percentage of tenanted units is .

 Housing Quick Stats